-One can check pandas version on the Linux server, Windows system, and Mac OS by running pip commands either from the command line or by running a statement from a Python program.
+One can check Pandas version on the Linux server, Windows system, and Mac OS by running pip commands either from the command line or by running a statement from a Python program.
 You can pretty much run these commands on any system where the pip package is installed.

-1. Check pandas Version from Command or Shell mode
+1. Check Pandas Version from Command or Shell Mode

 From a command line or shell run the pip list command to check the pandas version or get the list of the package installed with the currently installed version next to the package.
 If you don’t have pandas installed then this command doesn’t list it.
 I have a pip3 installed so I am using pip3 to find out the pandas version installed.